timofurrer/devheart/README.md

 # /dev/heart

 Let's see ... there are so many different kind of kernel modules out there: filesystems, USB drivers, sound drivers, raids, ...
-But waait waaaaait ... how do I actually know how our beloved Master Tux is doing?
+But waait waaaaait ... how do I actually know how our beloved Tux is doing?

 That's what this kernel module will do!

-**Let's a do an [Auscultation](https://en.wikipedia.org/wiki/Auscultation) on Master Tux's heart!**:
+**Let's a do an [Auscultation](https://en.wikipedia.org/wiki/Auscultation) on Tux's heart!**:

 ```bash
 aplay -r 44100 -f s16_le /dev/heart